Formation of Low-mass Black Holes and Single Millisecond Pulsars in Globular Clusters: Hydrodynamic Evolution

-In column 10 of Table \ref{table:sims}, we report the final velocity of the neutron star.
+In column 10 of Table \ref{table:sims}, we show the characteristic peak mass inflow rate of the disks, defined as $\dot{M}=M_{\rm disk}/t_v$ where $M_{\rm disk}$ and $t_v$ are obtained directly from the SPH simulations (column 4 and 9, respectively).
+We discuss the accretion process further in Section~\ref{sec:accretion}.
+Finally, in column 12 of the table we report the final velocity of the neutron star.
 As described in \citet{Kremer2022} in the context of black hole TDEs, the compact object is expected to receive a dynamical ``kick'' as a result of the impulse from material ejected to infinity.
 For more penetrating encounters, the geometry of the unbound ejecta becomes increasingly asymmetric and as a result, the velocity of the kick increases for encounters that are more nearly head-on.
 For the TDEs modeled here, we find kick velocities ranging from roughly $2-20\,$km/s.
 While unlikely to be sufficient to eject the neutron stars from their host cluster, these velocities are likely sufficient to kick the neutron stars onto elongated orbits within their host.
 We return to this point in Section \ref{sec:discussion}.

 To illustrate the key effects, we show in Figure~\ref{fig:SPH1} the hydrodynamic evolution of models~3 and~6.
 We also provides links to videos of all simulations in the final column of Table~\ref{table:sims}.\footnote{Figure \ref{fig:SPH1} and accompanying animations were created using the \texttt{SPLASH} visualization software \citep{Splash2007}.}